 - Use leftover bones to make bone broth

-- Make iced tea
+- Make iced tea or lemonade

 - Bake sourdough bread and other types with or without a bread maker